-This is all about how relevant your website and content is to the phrases being searched for.
+This is all about how relevant your website and content are to the phrases being searched for.
 Google is dominant today because it provides the most relevant information with the fastest online.
-This means your content (words in blogs and pages), your images used (the alt tags, descriptions, titles etc), are all used to judge the relevance of your website to a search topic.
+This means your content (words in blogs and pages), and your images used (the alt tags, descriptions, titles etc), are all used to judge the relevance of your website to a search topic.
 If you have little, outdated and inconsistent content relating to your keywords, you will never rise the rankings.
 If the words you are wanting to rank for aren’t being used, then Google cannot determine your relevance.

 It is also worth mentioning that Google also interprets how people interact with your website.
 If they wanted to buy a new ergonomic chair, they would type in ‘ergonomic chairs’.
 This would produce a SERP (search engine results page).
 Google uses this as part of a user’s judgement in terms of what is most relevant to the search.
-So if a user consistently jumps off (bounces) off your site, this will also impact your ranking as they are not staying long enough, therefore do not value the content you have on offer.
+So if a user consistently jumps off (bounces) your site, this will also impact your ranking as they are not staying long enough, therefore do not value the content you have on offer.
 For relevance, Google has a positive feedback loop built-in which is why website content plays such a crucial role in a website’s ranking.

-The other method Google uses is to assess the authority of the site, or another way of looking at is, is the popularity of the site.
+The other method Google uses is to assess the authority of the site, or another way of looking at it is the popularity of the site.
 Imagine recommending an ergonomic chair to a friend and then someone else recommends the chair to someone else, who then also recommends the chair to someone else and so on … Google uses a similar approach by assessing those you link to and those who link back to you (known as a backlink).
-This helps build what is known as a websites page rank.
+This helps build what is known as a website’s page rank.
 This is essentially the metric for determining how authoritative a website is in the grand scheme of things.

 It’s not just about the links you link to you or who link back to you, or the total number of links, it’s also about the value of these links and what they have to offer.
 If you link to sites with a more favourable page rank/credibility, you will be rewarded and so will they.
 As you build your page rank, so theirs increases too.